blaisebuckland/hostile-aliens/README.md

 # Hostile Aliens
 This is a battleship-like game in which the player presses a button to hit a random ship in the enemy fleet.
 There is a mothership, five defence ships and eight attack ships.
 The game ends when the player has either destroyed the mothership or has destroyed all ships.
+It was built using an OOP appraoch and was unit tested using Jest.

 ## Technologies
 * JavaScript
 * HTML
 * CSS
 * Git & GitHub
+* Jest

 ## Skills
 * OOP